Browse approved programs, read student evaluations, and learn about petitioning

 Residential Life will invite you to participate in Room Draw mid-semester.
 Please see information on the Residential Life’s Housing Selection page.

-Transcript from Study Abroad
+Transcript from Study Away

-It is your responsibility to make sure the transcript arrives before the end of your first semester back at Amherst after your semester or year abroad.
+It is your responsibility to make sure the transcript arrives before the end of your first semester back at Amherst after your semester or year away.
 Please note: if you received a grade of C- or below in any of your courses abroad and/or if you did not take a minimum of the equivalent of 15 U.S. semester credits, you will have deficiencies.
 Deficiencies from study may result in academic dismissal or warning and you will be required to make up the deficiencies in a semester away from Amherst or at another time agreed upon by your class dean and the Registrar.
 Read full details in Academic Policies and Deadlines.